panditvijay/TableBookingSystem/README.md

 sunday: 5ef58d0242779bbe5984fe80

-To see available slot for each indivisual day:
+To see available slot for each individual day:
 ----------------------------------------------
 http://127.0.0.1:1234/book/day_id (GET request)